WORKING WITH DG ECHO AS A UN AGENCY

 The way that a UN Agency converts other currencies used in the implementation of the Action (e.g. local currencies in countries of implementation) into the currency of its general accounts at HQ (e.g. US dollars or Swiss Francs etc.) is primarily an internal matter which must be performed in compliance with the Organisation's usual accounting practices, examined in the Pillars Assessment exercise, and foreign exchange rules.

 There are different systems for recording expenditure in different currencies, for example using the rate on the first day of the month, the rate on the actual day or weighted monthly averages.

-The partner may decide which conversion method to apply in a given Action on the condition that the foreign exchange conversion system:
+The UN Agency may decide which conversion method to apply in a given Action on the condition that the foreign exchange conversion system:

 is according to its usual accounting practices;